1987 Bintaro train crash: Criminal sanctions

 The driver of KA 225, Slamet Suradio, survived the crash and was charged with negligence causing death.
 He received the maximum penalty of 5 years, which he felt was unfair as he was only following the Stationmaster's instructions.
 He received no pension, despite more than 20 years of work for the rail company.
 Upon release, he returned to his hometown of Purworejo in Central Java province and became a cigarette seller.

 Adung Syafei, the conductor of KA 225, was sentenced 2 years and 6 months in prison.
 Umrihadi of Kebayoran Lama Station was 10 months in prison.

+Aftermath

+Upon investigation done by KNKT (Komite Nasional Keselamatan Transportasi, lit.
+National Transportation Safety Committee), the committee gave some recommendations and actions to be taken to prevent similar accident in the future.
+These include upgrades to the signaling, which at the time was still using mechanical system to a digital system, plus a review over PJKA's (now KAI) Standard Operating Procedure.
+Another recommendation was the construction of a new station between Kebayoran and Sudimara, the distance of which were considered extreme at over 13 km, to give a safety signal for passing train and reducing blind spots.
+The new station became the modern-day Pondok Ranji station, which opened in 1990.

 In popular culture

 Iwan Fals wrote a song titled "19/10", referencing the date of the crash.
 Ebiet G. Ade was inspired by the disaster to write a song "Masih Ada Waktu" ("There's Still Time").

 A film based on the collision, Tragedi Bintaro, was released in 1989.
+And a movie was created referencing the collision, Today We'll Talk About That Day.